 The threshold value allows you to control how the errors made by the model distribute between false positive and false negative.

 Slide the Threshold slider to a good value, for example, 0.2.

 The features of this section are also dependent on your problem type.
 Read this article on Prediction inspection to learn more.

 Congratulations, you have completed this tabular data tutorial!
 In this tutorial, you have imported and used tabular data on the Peltarion Platform.

 You’ve used this data to solve a binary classification problem, that is, a problem with only two categories.
 You’ve also quickly analyzed the performance of your model.

 A vital step in successful data science is not just building a working prototype but also going back and experimenting with new iterations of your model to improve the performance.

-To provide some guidance for what types of settings and parameters to change to try to improve your model, have a look at the Improving your tabular data model tutorial.
+The Improving your tabular data model tutorial gives you guidance for what types of settings and parameters to change when you try to improve your model.